Arnesh07/Django-Auth-App/README.md

 - To register an application, first create a superuser.
 `python manage.py createsuperuser`
 - Enter the email and password to successfully create a superuser.
-- Then run the server and login to the admin portal using the superuser.
+- Then run the server and login to the admin portal using that superuser.
 - Redirect to `o/applications` endpoint.
 - Create an application.
 - Update the client id and the client secret in the private_constants.py file.